Jasper-Mueller/NotNamedGroup1ForNothing/README.md

 **"Dont worry, be happy" & "Hakuna Matata"**

 Easier said than done!
 2020 has been a mess for us all.
 With all the negativity around us, somtimes the simple mantra of "just be happy" seems unachievable.
-So we asked ourselfs: "What makes people happy?"
+So we asked ourselves: "What makes people happy?"

 To find an answer to that questions, we put all data visualization tools we own in our suitcase and embarked on a journey to figured out the answer to exactly this question.
-Our journes took us from Switzerland to the USA, to Germany and to Colombia.
+Our journeys took us from Switzerland to the USA, to Germany and to Colombia.
-From each destination, we brought back one saying, proverb or phrase about happiness, and explore, whether they can help us answer the question which has puzzeld humanity for so long.
+From each destination, we brought back one saying, proverb or phrase about happiness, and explored whether they can help us answer the question which has puzzeld humanity for so long.

 **“Money can’t buy you happiness”** :money_with_wings:
 *Swiss philosopher Jean-Jacques Rousseau*